mfoo/mfoot.com/source/_posts/2014-09-10-testing-a-1952-kodak-retinette.markdown

 ![Required tools](/images/2014/09/10-kodak-retinette/IMG_20130927_0008.jpg)

 This is one of the reasons I love old film cameras.
-How many pieces of modern technology do you own that will still be working in 60 years later?
+How many pieces of modern technology do you own that will still be working in 60 years?